stanimirovv/junior2mid/developer-seniority/developer-seniority.md

 # Developer seniority

-Developer seniority is often mentioned in development talks, but there is rarely a complete agreement on it.This topic is very subjective and often there are multiple forces that influence what each level represents.
-Sometimes, developers say what they would like to hear, sometimes outsourcing business promotes the developers to get better prices, other times it’s the years spent at the company that will promote the developer to the next level.
+Developer seniority often comes up in development talks, but there is rarely a complete agreement about the differentiation.
+This topic is very subjective, and often multiple forces influence what each level represents.
+Sometimes developers say what they want to hear, sometimes outsourcing businesses promote their developers to set better prices, sometimes developers are promoted to the next level because of years spent in the company.

-What follows is a personal opinion on the seniority levels and what each level requires.
+The following is a personal opinion on seniority levels and what programmers of each level need.

-We can divide the developer seniority in multiple levels where each level defines developer by effective programming skills + the learning capabilities + the soft skills.
-The four main levels we have for seniority would be:
+We can divide developer seniority into multiple levels where each level defines the developer by a combination of programming skills, learning capabilities and soft skills.
+The four main levels we have for seniority are:

 * Junior
 * Medior
 * Senior
-* Super senior (SS)
+* Super senior (SS).

 Roles are often confused with seniority because they are sometimes linked together.
-Backend Developer, Frontend Developer, Software Architect, etc. are examples of roles.
-Some roles like software architect, require development knowledge but they don't represent seniority.
-For example a Senior (not SS) can have a Software Architect role but that doesn’t make him SS level.
+Backend developer, frontend developer and software architect are examples of such roles.
+Some of them, like software architects, require advanced development knowledge but do not represent seniority.
+For example, a Senior (not an SS) can be a Software Architect, but that doesn’t elevate him to a SS level.

-So to repeat - the seniority levels should be influenced only by the programming skills, learning capability, and the soft skills.
-Now lets see what each seniority level represents.
+So, to repeat - seniority levels should only be influenced by programming skills, learning capability and soft skills.
+Now let us see what each seniority level represents.